prisma/prisma/docs/photon/use-only-photon.md

 ### Demo scripts

-When you're selecting the **Demo script** option, the Prisma 2 CLI will provide a simple, runnable Node.js/TypeScript that showcases usage of the Photon API and gives you a foundation for further exploration.
+When you're selecting the **Demo script** option, the Prisma 2 CLI will provide a runnable Node.js/TypeScript script that showcases usage of the Photon API and gives you a foundation for further exploration.